How Internal Structure Shapes the Metallicity of Giant Exoplanets: Results

-After testing different \(m_{\rm dilute}\) structures, we now examine dilute core models with atmospheric metallicities set to one and three times the stellar value (DCA and DCA3, respectively).
-Results for the three representative planets are shown in Fig.~\ref{fig.3}, while the full dataset, including mean values and standard deviations for all structures, is reported in Appendix~\ref{app:sample}.
-Since $Z_{\rm atm}$ (and thus the opacity effect) is the varying parameter, DCA and DCA3 directly probe its effect on \(Z\) estimates.
-As Fig.~\ref{fig.3} illustrates, increasing atmospheric metallicity systematically shifts the inferred \(Z\) upward.
-As a result, in the majority of cases DCA expects higher heavy elements in planetary interiors, followed by DCA3 and FM.
-In the three cases shown, both DCA and DCA3 yield higher \(Z\) than CE.
-For some planets (e.g., HAT-P-12b, TOI-2010b, TOI-2180b), however, DCA results converge with DC models, suggesting that opacity effects are insufficient to alter the estimates.
-Overall, Fig.~\ref{fig.3} confirms that opacity is the primary driver of the retrieved heavy-element abundance, whereas density redistribution alone produces comparatively minor shifts.
-The CEA (bright-red) curves closely track the DCA estimates (especially for TOI-1811b and TOI-5153b in the figure), indicating that both models recover similar $Z$.
-Because they use identical opacities and differ only in interior structure (distinct core in CEA vs. composition gradient in DCA), this agreement reinforces that opacity is the dominant lever over density redistribution.
+After testing different $m_{\rm dilute}$ structures, we next consider DC models with atmospheric metallicities set to one and three times the stellar value (DCA and DCA3, respectively).
+The results for the three representative planets are shown in Fig.~\ref{fig.3}.
+The complete dataset, including mean values and standard deviations for all structures, is presented in Appendix~\ref{app:planetary_data}.
+Since $Z_{\rm atm}$ (and thus, the opacity effect) is the varying parameter, DCA and DCA3 directly probe its effect on the $Z$ estimates.
+As shown in Fig.~\ref{fig.3}, increasing the atmospheric metallicity systematically increases the inferred $Z$.

-In the absence of additional heat sources, opacity controls the degree of radius inflation in our models.
-Consequently, the magnitude of the opacity effect is planet-specific and cannot be captured by a single global scaling (reflecting planetary variations between transport, boundary conditions, and composition degeneracies).
-Furthermore, fixed atmospheric constraints such as a three times $Z_{\star}$ is ruling out possible structural scenarios for low-$Z$, high-$M$ planetary systems, where there are cases where DCA3 and FM models give similar results (like in the case of TOI-5153b in Fig.\ref{fig.3}), or even in some cases the DCA3 estimates exceed the FM ones (like TOI-4127b or WASP-162b cases that can be fount in the Appendix~\ref{app:sample}).
-An atmospheric enrichment of \(3\,Z_\star\) therefore creates a bias by the model in pushing metallicities of low estimated $Z$ up.
-Tightening atmospheric constraints (e.g., on metallicity and thermal structure) therefore becomes crucial for breaking high-\(M\) degeneracies.
+In the three cases shown, both DCA and DCA3 yield higher $Z$ than CE.
+For some planets (such as HAT-P-12b, TOI-2010b, and TOI-2180b), however, DCA results converge with DC models, suggesting that the opacity effects are minor.
+Overall, Fig.~\ref{fig.3} confirms that the atmospheric opacity significantly affects the retrieved heavy-element abundance, whereas density redistribution alone produces comparatively minor shifts.
+The CEA (bright-red) curves closely track the DCA estimates (especially for TOI-1811b and TOI-5153b), indicating that both models have similar $Z$.
+Because they use identical opacities and differ only in interior structure (distinct core in CEA vs.~composition gradient in DCA), this agreement reinforces that opacity is the dominant lever over the density distribution.